reimagined/resolve/docs/read-side.md

 }
 ```

-In the configuration object, specify the Read Model's name and the paths to the files containing projections and resolvers as well as the Read Model connector's name.
+In the configuration object, specify the Read Model's name and the paths to the files containing projections, resolvers, and the Read Model connector's name.

 A Red Model connector defines how a Read Model's data should be stored.
 You can define the available connectors in the **readModelConnectors** section: